AndrewIrwin/data-visualization/docs/007-evaluation.md

 * Presentation - due Thursday 1 April or Tuesday 6 April during synchronous meeting.
 * Report - due Friday 9 April at 6:00 pm

-Work in groups of 2.
+Work in groups of 2 according to the assignments made in the team planning repository.
 You can produce team products, or one product per team member, whichever you prefer.
 You have two roles in the project.
 First you will contribute your original creative work for the project.
 Second, you will act as a collaborator, providing your teammate with feedback, suggestions, debugging help, proofreading and other assistance as requested.

-Use a single github repository for the proposal, presentation, and final report.
-If you work in pairs, producing joint work, use the repository for one team member and add the other member to the repository.
-See the notes on [collaboration with github](#collaboration) for guidance.
+Use a single GitHub repository for the proposal, presentation, and final report.
+Use the repository I created for your team.
+See the notes on [collaboration with GitHub](#collaboration) for guidance.
+Contact me if you have trouble.

 ### Team creation {-}

-Teams will be created during February.
-On February 1 (or earlier) I will add everyone to a reposistory called `team-planning`.
+Teams will be created in late February.
+I will add everyone to a repository called `team-planning`.
 This repository will be used to create teams, schedule presentations, and organize peer-evaluation for Assignment 6.

 If you would like to form a team with someone else in the class, edit the rmd document to add your request.
 If you would like to be assigned a randomly selected team mate, there will be a way to indicate that too.
 This process will also introduce you to some collaboration features of github.
 The deadline for selecting teammates will be Monday 1 March.
 I will review this list and finalize the assignments on Tuesday 2 March.
 I will create the presentation schedule and peer-evaluation assignments later that week.